-Continuous Width (R302.3) - The continuous width of the PAR shall be 4 feet minimum, exclusive of the curb.
-Where a pedestrian access route makes a 90 degree turn, it should be widened to 5 feet to accommodate the continuous passage of a wheelchair (i.e. pedestrian design vehicle).
-CDOT projects should provide 5-foot sidewalks unless unique constraints are present.
+(R302.3) The continuous width of the PAR shall be 4 feet minimum, exclusive of the curb.
+For example, where a pedestrian access route makes a 90-degree turn, it should be widened to 5 feet to accommodate the continuous passage of a wheelchair (e.g., pedestrian design vehicle).
+CDOT projects should have minimum 5-foot sidewalks, exclusive of the curb, unless unique constraints are present.
 If the clear width of the PAR is less than 5 feet, passing spaces shall be provided at a maximum of 200-foot intervals.
-If passing spaces are provided they shall be 5 feet by 5 feet minimum.
+If passing spaces are provided, they shall be 5 feet by 5 feet minimum.
 The clear width of a pedestrian refuge island shall be 5 feet minimum.